cmluna2913/FutbolMatchPrediction/README.md

 * Clean, clean, clean...There's currently some pitfalls in my cleaning.
 For example, I didn't account for the dummy variable trap in the encoding.
 I need to go back and review this.
 Also I need to encapsulate the cleaning.
 This will let me easily apply it to any additional years I scrape and will make it easier to modify.
+* I want to recreate the cleaning in SQL since I know SQL and it'll be good practice.
+I will use SQLite since it easily integrates with Python.
 * Incorporate other ML models.
 * Incorporate an easy way to make upcoming predictions.
 I want to place into .py files so I can easily and quickly run future predictions.